dominik-pichler/Review_me_if_you_can/README.md

      ORDER BY bookingsWithDisgust DESC;
 ```

-### 4.3.4 I could add a tag of "High Performers" and "Low Performers"

-### 4.3.5 I could add tags for the appartments: Problematic/Unproblementic appartments

-### 4.3.6 Evolvment of the Knowledge Graph
-- Does it update/correct the KG?

-### 4.3.7 Context and Limitations
-- Scaling?
-- how to make it scaleable?
 -
-### 4.3.7 Results/Summary of Logic-based Representation
+### 4.3.4 Results/Summary of Logic-based Representation
 The results of 4.2.1 - 4.2.3 can be viewed in a streamlit application that can be started via navigating into `src` and and
 running
 ```
 python streamlit run Logic_Analysis_Dashboard.py
 ```

+**Additional Thoughts:**
+While the Knowledge Graph is currently not being updated based on the results of the logic based reasoning, in the future, this might be a great extention.
+For example Nodes for high performing appartements or cleaning personal could be introduced to identify (or at least reason about) factors that contribute to this high performance.

-### 4.3.8 Thoughts on Scaleable Reasoning
+### 4.3.5 Thoughts on Scaleable Reasoning
 While those queries are very fest at small scales like those present in this project, this does generally not hold true in large scale information retrieval systems (build around KGs).
 As the amount of data, and thereby the size of the Knowledge Graphs grow, this could quickly lead to highly expensive computations and painfully long execution times (or maybe even failing queries if the computational system at hand is no longer able to provide the required ressources).
 Hence, many researches have worked on building solutions that that scale very well with increasing KG/data size.